Konrad44444/JavaFX-Employees-Gropus-Management-Program/README.md

 ## Employees Groups Management Program

 This program allows you to add or delete group of Employees.
 In group you can add employee, edit employee or delete empoyee.
-Progrem doesn't have any database connections.
+Program doesn't have any database connections.
 It's short project made for university GUI Applications course.

 ## Getting Started